Encharted Cook

 Please see the recipe card for the exact quantities.

-How to Make Oven Baked Barbecue Ribs
+How to Make Oven-Baked Ribs

 Process Photo 1 - Aluminum foil longer than the length of the ribs is sprayed with non-stick cooking spray.

-Preheat and Prepare Foil.
+Step 1 - Preheat and Prepare Foil.
 Preheat the oven to 350°F/177°C. Cut a length of extra-wide aluminum foil about 8 inches longer than the length of the ribs.
 Spray the center of the foil with non-stick cooking spray.

 Process Photo 2a - A small paring knife is used to separate the edge of the silver skin from the ribs at the small end.